PhrotonPhage/tankgame/readme.txt

 -Update button in classic mode is now difficulty aware -The entire block code is moved to easy difficulty.
 Normal-Very hard difficulties might now work -Temporarliy added "0" to represent value change in normal difficulty on classic mode -Normal difficulty has now it's own blocks.
-It's currently 1.
+It's now 1-6 blocks

 Older Versions:
 v0.0.0 - May 17, 2020